 Vietnam and Opposition at Home

-The Vietnam War was the longest and most costly war in American history.
-More than 58,000 Americans died and more than 300,000 were wounded.
+During the Vietnam War, more than 58,000 Americans died and more than 300,000 were wounded.
 The United States entered the war incrementally between 1950 and 1965, when President Lyndon Johnson began aggressively bombing North Vietnam and sent U.S. Marines to defend South Vietnam.
 The U.S. became involved in the war for a number of reasons, many of which evolved over time.
 Increased U.S. involvement was matched by a rise of antiwar protest in the 1960s, as dissenting groups formed at many of the nation's universities, including University of Wisconsin campuses.
 In the early 1960s, however, the majority of Americans supported the Johnson administration's claim that it was fighting to stop communism in Southeast Asia, as the country had in Korea a decade before, and were unaware that this gradually escalating war would forever alter American society.

 The war was a military struggle fought primarily in Vietnam from 1959 to 1975.
 It pitted the North Vietnamese and the National Liberation Front (NLF, or Vietcong) against the United States and the South Vietnamese army.
 From 1946 until 1954, a unified Vietnamese population had fought for their independence from France.
 At the end of that struggle, the country had been temporarily divided into two governing units.
 North Vietnam was allied with the Soviet Union and China and was governed by Vietnamese communists who sought to unify Vietnam under a communist government like that in China.
 South Vietnam, on the other hand, many of whose leaders had collaborated with the French, was allied with the United States and sought to create a democratic capitalist society.